David Burnham

 Brief Life History of David

-David Burnham was born on 19 May 1799, in Hollis, York, Maine, United States as the son of Moses Collins Burnham and Hannah Foss.
+When David Burnham was born on 19 May 1799, in Hollis, York, Maine, United States, his father, Moses Collins Burnham, was 24 and his mother, Hannah Foss, was 19.
 He married Ruth Lassell on 18 February 1822, in Waterboro, York, Maine, United States.
 They were the parents of at least 8 sons.
 He lived in Biddeford, York, Maine, United States for about 10 years.
 He died on 29 April 1870, in York, Maine, United States, at the age of 70, and was buried in Woodlawn Cemetery, Biddeford, York, Maine, United States.

 Photos and Memories (0)